AnyCase-CodeQuest/Outlook-Calendars-Sync/README.md

     ![Import flow](./images/6.png)

-7. You will see the tab with file input, press **Upload** button and select .zip file from **Step 1**.
-It will take a while to upload file to platform.
+7. You will see the tab with file input, press **Upload** button and select `.zip` file from **Step 1**.
+It will take a while to upload the file to the platform.

     ![Upload the file](./images/7.png)

 8. At this step you need to use your created connections from **Step 4**.
-You need to click link **Select during import** and choose your created connections:
+You need to click the link **Select during import** and choose your created connections:

     - Click the link **Select during import**